pivotal/docs-tap/cartographer-conventions/reference/convention-resources.hbs.md

-# Convention Resources
+# Convention Service Resources for Cartographer Conventions

-The convention controller is open to extension.
-These resources are typically consumed by platform developers and operators rather than by application developers.
+This reference topic describes the convention service resources you can use with Cartographer Conventions.

-## <a id="conv-service-resources"></a>Convention Service Resources
+## Overview

 There are several [resources](convention-resources.md) involved in the application of conventions to workloads.